 MiFID II: a game changer for market structures

 MiFID II is probably the most sweeping financial industry legislation ever enacted, and could be a complete game changer for market structures as noted by Bloomberg and others.
 This European Union (EU) legislation regulates firms that provide services to clients linked to financial instruments (shares, bonds, units in collective investment schemes and derivatives) and the venues where those instruments are traded.
 The legislation could affect many functions including trading, transaction reporting, client services, as well as the systems that support those functions.
-The changes are currently scheduled to take effect from 3 January 2018.
+The changes came into effect on January 3, 2018.

 Among other requirements, those impacting transparency and know-your-customer (KYC) are critical.
 Disclosures on the nature of operations, products, and services are more prescriptive than ever before.
 KYC now goes beyond identifying and verifying your customer and understanding their business needs to assessing their ability to bear losses and risk tolerance.
 More documentation will be required to demonstrate you have done your due diligence, assessing your customer or partner, and how you will conduct that business.